-- Pronghorn travel over 100 miles between the Pioneer Mountains and Beaverhead Mountains. - Mule deer and elk migrate from Yellowstone National Park (NYP) to the Sand Creek Desert. - Mule deer, pronghorn, and elk populations throughout Idaho migrate within watersheds between high-elevation mountain summer ranges to milder low-elevation winter ranges with south and west facing slopes.
+- Pronghorn travel over 100 miles between the Pioneer Mountains and Beaverhead Mountains. - Mule deer and elk migrate from Yellowstone National Park (YNP) to the Sand Creek Desert. - Mule deer, pronghorn, and elk populations throughout Idaho migrate between highelevation mountain summer ranges to milder low-elevation winter ranges with south and west facing slopes.

-To sustain big game populations at harvestable levels into the future, IDFG and stakeholders must understand, conserve, and manage the complete breadth of each species annual habitat requirements including seasonal ranges and migration routes.
+To sustain big game populations at harvestable levels into the future, IDFG and stakeholders must understand, conserve, and manage the complete breadth of each species annual habitat requirements including seasonal ranges and migration habitat.
 IDFG and partners have studied Idaho's big game winter ranges and migrations for decades.
 However, new technologies and analyses are now allowing a better understanding of the full scope of Idaho's big game migrations.
-The purpose of IDFG's SO3362 Action Plan is therefore to focus and facilitate ongoing and future cross-jurisdictional conservation of big game winter range and migration routes in Idaho.
-Additionally, conserving and managing big game winter range and migration routes will benefit a host of other wildlife species in Idaho.
+The purpose of Idaho's SO3362 Action Plan is therefore to focus and facilitate ongoing and future cross-jurisdictional conservation of big game winter range and migration habitat in Idaho.
+Additionally, conserving and managing big game winter range and migration habitat will benefit a host of other wildlife species in Idaho.